Learning Objectives

 Web applications can develop vulnerabilities due to outdated versions.
 Vendors don't always deliver automated patches to clients.
 Patching schedules can be slow and unreliable.
 Moreover, IT teams aren't always able to devote enough time to update every application promptly.
 This creates space for zero-day exploits to cause carnage.

 WAFs provide an insurance policy against exploits.
 Even if web applications are unpatched, the firewall offers constant security.
-It tracks network traffic and blocks malicious activity.
+It tracks network traffic and prevents malicious activity.
 And in some situations, web firewalls are the only viable security option.
 For example, if companies rely on legacy apps that are no longer updated.

 Cloud WAF vs on-premises WAF